On Multivariate Matsaev's Conjecture: Introduction and Main Results

-In 1966, V. I. Matsaev (see \cite{Nk}) proposed the following possible generalization of the von Neumann inequality on $L^p$-spaces, which is, given any contraction $T$ on a $\sigma$-finite $L^p$-space, and any polynomial $P$ in a single variable
+In 1966, V. I. Matsaev (see \cite{NI74}) proposed following possible generalization of the von Neumann inequality on $L^p$-spaces, for $1\leq p\leq\infty,$ which is, given any contraction $T$ on a $\sigma$-finite $L^p$-space, and any polynomial $P$ in a single variable

-where $R$ is the right shift operator on $\ell_p({\mathbb{N}})$, defined as $R(x_1,x_2,x_3,\dots):=(0,x_1,x_2,x_3,\dots).$
+where $R$ is the right shift operator on $\ell^p({\mathbb{N}})$, defined as $R(x_1,x_2,x_3,\dots)\colon=(0,x_1,x_2,x_3,\dots).$